pjdijxhoorn/Milestone-project-3/readme.md

 ### images
 - The hero image was taken from https://www.rawpixel.com/image/414964/cooking-slice-steak it was a free photo made by rob (no other name was given).
-- photo smores recipe by Jessica Ruscello on Unsplash
+- Photo smores recipe by Jessica Ruscello on Unsplash

 ### Acknowledgements

 - Thanks to my great friends and family for populating the website with users and original recipes.
-- Special thanks to my mentor for being so inspirational and helpfull.
+- Special thanks to my mentor for being so inspirational and helpful.
-- unbeknownst to here, Anna greaves has help me out tremendously by here structured Readme https://github.com/AJGreaves/thehouseofmouse
+- Unbeknownst to here, Anna Greaves has helped me out tremendously by her structured Readme https://github.com/AJGreaves/thehouseofmouse

 ## Contact